 The added stiffness from the leather makes this a good boot for edging, but it is not as flexible as many other boots.
 Ankle mobility in this boot is at a minimum both fore-aft and lateral-medial, so turning your foot to the side to climb wide cracks is probably a no-go.
 The rigid sole means minimal sensitivity for feeling out rock foot holds when out of crampons.
 If you plan on climbing a lot of dry rock, you'd be better off with a more flexible boot or switching to rock shoes for your lead block.

 Ice Climbing Ability

 This boot climbs pure ice as well or better than any boot.
 If your plan is to swing, kick, kick up anything from WI2-5 this boot will allow you to bash in, square up, and stand on your front-points forever.
 The only boot tested with more support when standing on front-points was a much heavier double boot, the La Sportiva Spantik.
 If you plan on climbing steep ice with a heavy pack, or fall into the clydesdale category, then you will appreciate the support of the full leather outer of the Nepal, though the support of the leather has a penalty in weight and mobility.
-If you are looking to climb harder mixed which requires more creative footwork, then you will be better served by a more flexible boot like the La Sportiva Trango Prime or the Trango Extreme.
+If you are looking to climb harder mixed which requires more creative footwork, then you will be better served by a more flexible boot like the Trango Extreme.